joost-morsink/FF-admin-module/doc/arch/events.md

 | Cash_amount           | N(20,4)             | The new total cash amount of money in the fund's reserves |               |
 | Transaction_reference | AN                  | An external reference for the withdrawal transaction      |               |

-#### Conversion day Gift
+#### Conversion day Exit

 This event represents an allocation of money to a charity from the cash part of an investment fund.
-The actual donation to the charity may be delayed.
+The actual transfer to the charity may be delayed.

 | Field     | Type                | Description                       | Value     |
 | --------- | ------------------- | --------------------------------- | --------- |